SJECollins/readme-examples/README.md

 - Credits (all sources of external code, images and content should be clearly credited with links to the sources)
   - [CREDITS.md](/CREDITS.md)

-Below is an example of a very basic README for an early project:
+Below is an example of a very basic README for an early project.
+Ideally, this would be the bare minimum and more detail would be included, particularly for the design and testing phases of the project.

 # Project Name